DataDog/documentation/content/en/metrics/overview.md

 {{% /collapse-content %}}

 {{% collapse-content title="Metrics from other Datadog products" level="h4" %}}
-Some Datadog services, such as Synthetic Testing, provide standard metrics by default.
-Other services can be configured to generate custom metrics.
+Some Datadog products, such as Synthetic Testing, provide standard metrics by default.
+Other products can be configured to generate custom metrics.
 This section covers the available options and provides links to relevant documentation.

 ##### Logs

-Log-based metrics allow you to generate custom metrics from any logs ingested into Datadog.
-See [Generate Metrics from Ingested Logs][12] for more information.
+[Generate custom metrics from ingested logs][12] to summarize data from all the logs ingested by Datadog.
+This allows you to visualize and alert on log data that's important to your environment, even if the logs are not indexed for long-term search.

 ##### APM

-- [Trace metrics][13] are standard metrics that capture request counts, error counts, and latency measures on your applications instrumented with Datadog APM.
-You can also [generate custom metrics from your ingested spans][15].
-- [Runtime metrics][14] are standard metrics that provide additional insights into an application’s performance.
+[Generate custom metrics from your ingested spans][15] to visualize anomalies and trends across any parameters that are important to your business context.

 ##### Real User Monitoring (RUM)

-- [Web and mobile vitals][16] are standard metrics that provide performance scores for browser and mobile applications, respectively.
-- [Custom metrics from RUM events][17] enable you to summarize the data from your RUM events.
+[Generate custom metrics from RUM events][17] to summarize the data from your RUM events, so you can visualize and alert on the user behaviors that are most impactful to your organization.

 ##### Processes

-[Process-based metrics][19] are custom metrics you can generate in the [Processes page][25].
+[Generate custom process-based metrics][19] to monitor the resource consumption of your processes, as well as any other process-related behavior that might be important to your business needs.

 ##### Events

-[Event-based metrics][20] are custom metrics you can generate in the [settings page of Event Management][26].

-##### Synthetic Monitoring & Continuous Testing Metrics

-[Synthetic Monitoring & Continuous Testing Metrics][18] are standard metrics that are generated to help track test duration, latency, and more.

-##### Account Management

-[Estimated Usage Metrics][21] are standard metrics that Datadog calculates to provide estimates of your current usage.
-{{% /collapse-content %}}
+[Generate custom event-based metrics][20] for visibility into monitor alerts or any other event-based data ingested by Datadog.

 ### Configurable Processing